Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: BBC video example

 \section{BBC video example}

-To test dLDS on higher dimensional real data, we learn a dynamics dictionary for natural video sequences.
-For computational considerations we restrict our algorithm to learn representations of 12x12 pixel patches, and learned a 4x overcomplete sparsity dictionary concurrently with 25 576x576 linear dynamics functions.
+To test dLDS on higher-dimensional real data, we learn a dynamics dictionary for natural video sequences.
+For computational considerations we restricted our algorithm to learn representations of 12x12 pixel patches, and learned a 4x overcomplete sparsity dictionary concurrently with 25 576x576 DOs.
 As no ground truth is available for video sequences, we instead qualitatively explore learned dictionaries.
-As a sanity check we note that the sparsity dictionary recovered matches the expected Gabor-like statistics for image patches (Fig.~\ref{fig:BBC}A).
-This result matches the intuition that the spatial statistics are not changed by modeling the temporal statistics, so we should not expect drastic changes from the representations learned with static models~\cite{OLS:1996,aharon2006rm}.
-In assessing the dynamics we first note that despite the high-dimensional nature of the problem, the dynamics learned tend to be relatively low-dimensional (rank 2-10), with one exception that had almost full rank (Fig.~\ref{fig:BBC}B).
+First we note that the sparsity dictionary recovered the expected Gabor-like statistics for image patches~\citep{OLS:1996,aharon2006rm} (Fig.~\ref{fig:BBC}A).
+This result matches the intuition that the spatial statistics are not qualitatively changed by including the temporal model.
+To assess the dynamics we note that despite the high-dimensional nature of the data, the learned dynamics were relatively low-dimensional (rank 2-10), with one exception that had almost full rank (Fig.~\ref{fig:BBC}B).
 Additionally, the top eigenvectors tend to be correlated, but not overly so.
 The correlations cluster around $\sim0.2$ with some correlations as high as 0.8 (Fig.~\ref{fig:BBC}C).
-This indicates that the learned functions are not independent, nor do they learn the same dynamics.
-The end effect is that the interactions between dynamics in our model can permit flexible nonlinear behaviors.
+This indicates that the learned functions are neither independent nor identical.
+Thus, interactions between the dLDS DOs permit flexible nonlinear behaviors.

 Three such examples are shown in Figure~\ref{fig:BBC}D-F. First we project a single frame forward by a combination of two overlapping dynamics, $\bm{f}_1$ and $\bm{f}_5$.
 As the weight on $\bm{f}_1$ is reduced and that on $\bm{f}_5$ increased, the projection changes from exaggerating the linear feature in the top-left to inverting the image with an emphasis on the bottom right.
 Similar effects appear in iterated dynamics projections, for example changing the weights on $\bm{f}_1$ and $\bm{f}_{12}$.
 This combination effectively rotates a bar over time, and the speed of rotation depends on the amount of $\bm{f}_1$ vs. $\bm{f}_{12}$ in the linear combination.
 This type of speed modulation is impossible in a switched model unless one mode for each speed is included, which is untenable for a continuum of speeds.
 Similarly when $\bm{f}_1$ and $\bm{f}_{23}$ are traded off, a vertical bar slowly has the bottom edge expand to encompass the bottom-right corner, again with different speeds depending on the ratio chosen.